 - To continue to the Campaign overview screen, select Continue.

-- Enter the Campaign name and Description, then select Save to go to the campaign builder.
+- Enter the Campaign name, Description, and Tags, then select Save to go to the campaign builder.

 Personalizing your content